Aadisatwikpandey/Sandeepani-Gyan-Kunj/README.md

-# Sandeepani-Gyan-kunj
+# Sandeepani-Gyan-Kunj
-This is my first code on git and am going to learn as much as I can with it
+This is a project of building a site of School having normal features.
+This site is completely designed and programmed by me.